inrupt/artifact-generator/example/Demo-DisplayVocabTermMetadata/README.md

   `my-generated-vocab`.
 - Run `node index.js`.

+## Options for running the Artifact Generator

+If we want more options for running the Artifact Generator (beyond using `npx`), see the [Quick Start](../../README.md#quick-start) section of the main README.

 # YAML example

 - If you want generation for other, or multiple, programming languages, or